webix-hub/docs/data/spreadsheet/customization.md

 <img src="spreadsheet/instruments_panel.png">

-To refer to the toolbar object, firstly you need to specify the toolbar's id in the toolbar configuration.
+To refer to the toolbar object, firstly you need to specify the id of toolbar in the its configuration.

 ~~~js
 var bar = {